 Cardiovascular disease is the leading cause of death in both men and women in America, but it is preventable.
 If detected early enough, it’s possible to reverse.

 These cardiac screenings are of importance to patients with many risk factors for heart disease such as family history of heart disease, high cholesterol, high blood pressure, obesity, diabetes, smoking, lack of exercise, poor diet and a high-stress lifestyle.

-You will be comfortably positioned on a CT table, and you may be supported by pillows to help you stay in the proper position during the procedure.
-The table will move slowly into the opening of the CT scanner, and very small, controlled amounts of x-ray radiation will pass through your body.
-Your radiologist will examine the coronary arteries and determine if they are blocked or narrowed by the buildup of calcium deposits, which is an indicator for atherosclerosis or coronary artery disease (CAD).
+You’ll lay on a CT table, and you may have the support of pillows to help you stay in the proper position during the procedure.
+At this point, the table will move into the opening of the CT scanner, and very small, controlled amounts of x-ray radiation will pass through your body–but don’t worry, these small levels of radiation are considered safe for adults.

 It’s important to note: You will be spending a few minutes in an enclosed space, so if you’re someone who’s affected by claustrophobia, it’s important to speak to your technician before the procedure.
 There are a few steps you can take to prepare yourself:

 Although unlikely, if you do need sedation before an exam, you will be receiving specific instructions from your scheduler.
 These instructions will include extra dietary restrictions and medicine to take before your CT scan.

 The procedure doesn’t take long and is completely painless.
 During the procedure, the table moves you through the scanner, allowing the x-rays to move around your body.
 You may hear a few buzzing or whirring noises, which is completely normal.
 It’s possible that movement could blur the images, so you’ll need to lay very still for the duration of the exam; you may even need to hold your breath for a few seconds if requested.